The original publishing date is March 10, 2020, and the content was revised and updated on December 24, 2024.

 Most of the time, the insurance benefits payout rapidly after diagnosis – generally within one month.
 However, this is still contingent on the insurance company investigating the claim and deciding whether a critical illness is truly involved.
+A critical illness lawyer can provide guidance throughout the process to ensure the policyholder receives the compensation they are entitled to, helping them navigate any challenges with the insurer.
 These are some of the factors that might cause them to deny a claim.

 Three Situations Where A Critical Illness Insurance Claim Could Be Denied